“Chop Suey!” Lyrics Meaning (System of a Down)

 From the same album, “Toxicity” delivers a powerful critique of societal issues with themes of imbalance and chaos.
 Its dynamic shifts and thought-provoking lyrics make it a natural companion to “Chop Suey!”.

-Check out our “Toxicity” Song Meaning article!
+Related: “Toxicity” Song Meaning

 2. “Duality” by Slipknot